The Sprint Finish!

 Giro di Lombardia Profile (Courtesy Gazzetta dello Sport)

-American Greg LeMond, the newly crowned World Road Race champion, held a slim 30 point advantage over Italian Guiseppe Saronni and Dutchman Jan Raas with Sean Kelly a close 4 th in the standings.
-LeMond didn't need a win but if one of these three won the race he must finish second to claim the Trophy .
+American Greg LeMond, the newly crowned World Road Race Champion, held a slim 30 point advantage over Italian Guiseppe Saronni and Dutchman Jan Raas with Sean Kelly a close 4th in the standings.
+LeMond didn't need a win to claim the Trophy, but if one of these three won the race he must finish no worse than second.

 Super Prestige scoring: 1st 60, 2nd 40, 3rd 30, 4th 20, (5th to 10th : 15, 10, 8, 6, 5, 4)